Edited by John M. Degnan & Mary T. Novacheck

-The E-Discovery Deskbook covers all aspects of e-discovery and is a must-own resource for all practitioners!
+The NEW Second Edition of the E-Discovery Deskbook covers all aspects of e-discovery and is a must-own resource for all practitioners!
 Whether you are working solo, in a firm small or large, or in-house, every attorney will need to know how to conduct effective and efficient e-discovery.
 The Deskbook is written to provide new practitioners or those unfamiliar with e-discovery a comprehensive overview of the process, issues to be aware of, and helpful practice tips to guide them through the process.
 The Deskbook also gives experienced practitioners an in-depth, thorough resource to consult when dealing with complex legal issues related to e-discovery, and assist practitioners of all skill levels in conducting better, more cost-effective discovery.

 BUNDLE AND SAVE!